TadDiDio/Lobby-Service/Packages/com.radtad2.lobbyservice/README.md

 actually changed on the backend.
 The information passed in as parameters will always be up to date though and views are only updated after the internal state so querying `Lobby.XXX` is always safe from a `DisplayXXX` callback.

-There is a sample view in the Local Lobby Server sample which intends to show the lobby functionality but not how to make a view.
+There is a sample view in the Local Server sample which intends to show the lobby functionality but not how to make a view.
 Rather than combine everything into a one mega class like I do in the sample, I would recommend developing a translation layer for your own game.
 This means inheriting and registering views that redirect specific slices of events from one or more view interfaces.
 This would allow you to make prefabs that take in arbitrary slices of events